 The intent of these policies is to maintain consistency and objectivity in evaluating the eligibility of families who apply for the programs.
 The criteria listed in this chapter are the only factors used to review eligibility to minimize the possibility of bias or discrimination.
-Selection shall be made without regard to, race, color, sex, religion, creed, national or ethnic origin, age, familial or marital status, handicap, disability, or sexual orientation, source of income, or disability/handicap.
+Selection shall be made without regard to, race, color, religion, creed, sex (including sexual orientation and gender identity), national or ethnic origin, age, familial or marital status, source of income, and disability/handicap.
+Program eligibility determinations are made without regard to actual or perceived sexual orientation, gender identity, or marital status.